 - a) Risk Identification: The Policy is focused on setting a framework for identifying, assessing and managing market risk in order to provide clarity on various dimensions of risk identification and recognition to each of the business functions. - b) Risk Measurement and Limits: Bank recognizes that no single risk statistic can reflect all aspects of market risk.
 Therefore, various statistical and non-statistical risk measures are used to enhance the stability of risk measurement of market risk.
 Together, these risk measures provide a more comprehensive view of market risk exposure than any single measure.
 Market risk is managed with various metrics viz.
 Value at Risk (VaR), Earnings at Risk (EaR), Modified duration (MD), PV01 Limits, Net Overnight Open Position Limits (NOOPL), Individual Gap Limit (IGL) and Aggregate Gap Limit (AGL) currency wise and also through sensitivity analysis.
 Stress testing is also conducted on a regular basis to monitor the vulnerability of the bank to extreme but plausible unfavourable shocks. - c) Risk Monitoring: Bank monitors and controls its risk, using various internal and regulatory risk limits for trading book which are set based on economic scenario, business strategy, management experience and Bank's risk appetite.
-Rate scan is carried out to ensure that transactions are executed and revalued at prevailing market rates. - d) Risk Reporting: Mid Office monitors treasury operations on day to day basis.
+Rate scan is carried out to ensure that transactions are carried out at prevailing market rates.

+d) Risk Reporting: Mid Office monitors treasury operations on day to day basis.
 A daily report is placed to Chief Risk Officer and on monthly basis to ALCO.
-Capital charge on account of Market Risk is computed and reported to ALCO and Board on quarterly basis.
 Stress testing is done for assessing market risk as per framework prescribed in Stress Test Policy and reported to ALCO on Quarterly basis.

-Market risk management is governed by comprehensive board approved Market Risk Management Policy, Investment Policy, Stress Testing Policy and Derivative Policy to ensure that the risks spread across different activities carrying an underlying market risk are within the stipulated risk appetite of the bank.
+Market risk management is governed by comprehensive board approved Market Risk Management Policy, Integrated Treasury Management Policy, Stress Testing Policy and Derivative Policy to ensure that the risks spread across different activities carrying an underlying market risk are within the stipulated risk appetite of the bank.
 All the policies are benchmarked with industry-best practices and RBI regulations.
 The risk reporting mechanism in the Bank comprises disclosures and reporting to the various management committees.